History of Paraguay: Independence

-The porteños bungled their effort to extend control over Paraguay by choosing José Espínola y Peña as their spokesman in Asunción.
-Espínola was "perhaps the most hated Paraguayan of his era", in the words of historian John Hoyt Williams.
-Espínola's reception in Asunción was less than cordial, partly because he was closely linked to the ex-governor Lázaro de Rivera, who had arbitrarily executed hundreds of citizens until he was forced from office in 1805.
-Barely escaping arrest in Paraguay, Espínola fled back to Buenos Aires and lied about the extent of porteño popularity in Paraguay, causing the Buenos Aires Primera Junta to make a disastrous decision to launch the Paraguay campaign and send 1,100 troops under General Manuel Belgrano to subdue Asunción.
-Led by royalists, Paraguayan troops reinforced by local militias soundly thrashed the porteños at Battle of Paraguarí and Battle of Tacuarí.
-Officers from both sides openly fraternized during the campaign and from these contacts Paraguayans learned that Spanish dominance in South America was ending, and that they now held the real power.
+The porteños failed at their effort to extend control over Paraguay by choosing José Espínola y Peña as their spokesman in Asunción.
+Espínola was "perhaps the most hated Paraguayan of his era", according to John Hoyt Williams.
+Espínola's reception in Asunción was less than cordial, partly because he was closely linked to a hated ex-governor, Lázaro de Rivera.
+Barely escaping arrest in Paraguay, Espínola fled back to Buenos Aires and lied about the extent of porteño popularity in Paraguay, causing the Buenos Aires ruling junta to decide to launch the Paraguay campaign, sending 700 troops under General Manuel Belgrano to subdue Asunción.
+Loyalist Paraguayan troops, reinforced by locals, soundly thrashed the porteños at the Battles of Paraguarí and Tacuarí.
+Officers from both sides openly fraternized during the campaign and from these contacts the Paraguayans learned that Spanish dominance in South America was ending, and that they now held the real power; ideologically, they were inspired by the ideals of the French Revolution.

 The actions of the last Spanish governor Bernardo de Velasco only further agitated local politicians and military officers.
-Believing that Paraguayan officers posed a threat to his rule, Governor Velasco dispersed and disarmed local forces and sent most of the soldiers home without paying them for their eight months of service.
-Velasco previously had lost face when, believing that Belgrano had won at Paraguarí, he fled the battlefield and caused a panic in Asunción.
-The last straw were Velasco's negotiations with Brazilian Portuguese during which he asked for military and financial help.
+Believing that the Paraguayan officers posed a threat to his rule, Governor Velasco dispersed and disarmed local forces and sent most of the mobilized soldiers home without paying them for their service.
+Velasco had previously lost face when, believing that Belgrano had won at Paraguarí, he fled the battlefield and caused a panic in Asunción.
+The last straw was Velasco's discussions with the Brazilian Portuguese, from whom he asked for military and financial help in order to maintain Spanish colonial rule in Paraguay.
 This move ignited a military uprising in Asunción on 14 May 1811 and formation of a power-sharing junta.
-On 17 May a public proclamation informed people that a ruling junta, consisting of Governor Velasco, Gaspar Rodriguez de Francia and Army captain Juan Valeriano de Zeballos, had been created.
+On 17 May a public proclamation informed people that a ruling junta, consisting of Governor Velasco, Gaspar Rodriguez de Francia and Army captain Juan Valeriano de Zeballos had been created.